Skip to content

 • On-premise

-Fit signal: private banking, defense, healthcare with strict residency, public-sector.
+Fit signal: private banking, healthcare with strict residency, public-sector.

 • National or private cloud

-Fit signal: commercial banking under central-bank obligations, insurance, wealth management, sovereign-cloud healthcare.
+Fit signal: commercial banking under central-bank obligations, sovereign-cloud healthcare.

 • Air-gapped